Advice for incidents, anti-social and extremist behaviour

 Schools have legal obligations to respond to an incident or if a student, staff, parent or school community member exhibiting anti-social and extremist behaviour.

-All staff are required to have knowledge and understanding of the Incident Notification & Response Policy and Procedures.
+All staff are required to have knowledge and understanding of the Incident Notification and Response policy and procedures.
 This ensures staff know how to respond to an incident when it occurs, who to notify and where they can access support.

-Principals should be notified by staff for all student or staff-related incidents, as well as incidents that impact the school’s operation.
+Staff should notify principals about all student or staff-related incidents, as well as incidents that impact the school’s operation.
 Principals need to check that staff have contacted the Incident Report and Support Hotline (1800 811 523) to report the incident.

 In the event of an incident occurring, the safety and wellbeing of students, staff and others are the first priority.